jnsougata/filebox/src/Discovery.md

 theme_color: "#1c42684f"
 ---

-Upload and store any file in your Personal Space Drive
+Upload and Organize files in your Personal Space Drive

 #### Features